itmm/hex/docs/index.md

 * `@k(@add)` extends an existing local fragment
 * the ability of macros to grow with time is borrowed from Literate Programming
-* but is is far more important in SWP, as a slide provides only limited space
+* but is is far more important in `SWP`, as a slide provides only limited space

 ```